Storm Ylenia latest: High winds slam northern Germany | DW | 17.02.2022

 DWD predicts continuous rain in regions in Sauerland in North Rhine-Westphalia and the Harz through the morning.

-Authorities have warned people against entering parks or forests in big cities like Berlin and Hamburg too.
+Authorities have also warned people against entering parks or forests in big cities like Berlin and Hamburg.
 Fire departments remain on heightened alert through the night nationwide.

 Here are the latest developments as Storm Ylenia hits Germany: